 He’s the last born, but also a first born, because he’s a boy after three girls.

-He’s a guy with a plan, a vision.
+He’s a guy with a plan.
 He expects to be listened to, but he’ll also listen with a soft heart.
 Give him Lego, but don’t give him the boxed instructions.
 Give him attention by bouncing the ball back and forth for as long as can.
 Them let him roam the backyard alone for an hour.
-He’s also happy to be by himself.

 Let him tell his funny jokes.